 The impacts of current climate variability and the evidence of climate change are continuing to grow and with it our understanding of the challenges we face in adapting to those changes.
 Building resilience – the ability to adjust easily to or recover from a stress or change – is an important step in preparing to successfully address the current and future pressures.
 The Carolinas Climate Resilience Conference seeks to assist by providing a platform to share experience and knowledge of opportunities, tools, resources, local initiatives, and expertise.

-Interactive presentations and audience discussion, such as an “Ask the Climatologist” session, were intended to improve understanding of our regional climate as well as information, services, and tools available to stakeholders and decision makers in the region.
-Check out the Program page to see a full list of the different types of sessions held.
+Interactive presentations and audience discussion will improve understanding of our regional climate as well as information, services, and tools available to stakeholders and decision makers in the region.

 CISA's work includes several cross-cutting activities that seek to advance scientific understanding of climate and hydrological processes in the Carolinas, improve the assessment of climate-related vulnerabilities and impacts, and provide timely and relevant information and tools for decision makers.